Sleeper (Buffy the Vampire Slayer)

 "Sleeper" is the eighth episode of the seventh and final season of the television series Buffy the Vampire Slayer.
+The episode aired on November 19, 2002 on UPN.

 Plot

-In the opening, Spike is seen digging a grave and buries the woman he has just killed while he hums a tune.
+Spike is seen digging a grave and burying a woman he has just killed while he hums a tune.
 Meanwhile, Buffy struggles with the possibility that Spike may have begun killing innocent people and "siring" them as vampires.
 Xander asks Anya to watch Spike without tipping him off.
-Anya sneaks into Spike's room and starts looking for proof that he is killing again, and when he wakes up she tries unsuccessfully to seduce him in an effort to hide what she was actually doing.
-After Spike leaves she calls Buffy who follows him and sees him hitting on a college girl before she loses sight of them.
+Anya sneaks into Spike's room and looks for proof that he is killing again, and when he wakes up she tries unsuccessfully to seduce him in an effort to hide what she was actually doing.
+After Spike leaves, she calls Buffy, who follows him and sees him hitting on a college girl before she loses sight of them.
 Meanwhile, Spike takes the girl into a dark alley where an apparition appearing as Buffy encourages him to feed, which he does before running away.
-When the real Buffy confronts Spike later that night, he denies both killing the girl and siring Holden Webster.
-He claims that Buffy is the only girl that means anything to him and that he cannot kill anyone now that he has a soul.
+When the real Buffy confronts Spike, he denies both killing the girl and siring Holden Webster.

-The Scooby Gang tries to make sense of the strange apparitions of the dead they have been contacted by and wonder whether any or all of the information they gave them was true.
 Spike discovers a box of cigarettes in his pocket and remembers picking up a girl at the Bronze two days ago.
-He knocks out Xander when he tries to prevent him leaving, claiming that he can prove that he has not been killing people, and heads to the Bronze where he tries to find out if anyone remembers seeing the girl.
-After killing a vampire who claims that Spike sired her, Spike calls Buffy's cell phone from a pay phone and tells her that he is remembering the bad things he has done recently and asks for her help.
-She agrees to meet with him at a set location.
-As Spike tries to leave, the duplicate of Spike shows up and tells the real Spike that calling Buffy was not part of the plan, but they will have to improvise.
+He heads to the Bronze, where he tries to find out if anyone remembers seeing the girl.
+After killing a vampire who claims that Spike sired her, Spike calls Buffy and tells her that he is remembering the bad things he has done recently and asks for her help.
+She agrees to meet with him.